openfga/openfga.dev/blog/fine-grained-news-2024-07.md

 ## Breaking Changes

 Several breaking changes related to the storage interface [have been introduced](https://github.com/openfga/openfga/releases/tag/v1.5.7).
-These changes should not impact your usage of OpenFGA unless you are implementing an storage adapter.
+These changes should not impact your usage of OpenFGA unless you are implementing a custom storage adapter for OpenFGA.

 ## In Progress

-- [Additional Consistency Options for OpenFGA queries](https://github.com/openfga/roadmap/issues/54): We've just shipped the first iteration of this feature, and we’ll be working on adding a consistency token in the future.
+- [Additional Consistency Options for OpenFGA queries](https://github.com/openfga/roadmap/issues/54): We've just shipped the first iteration of this feature, we're working on adding support for it in more SDKs.
+We’ll also be working on adding a consistency token in the future.

 - [Telemetry for SDKs](https://github.com/openfga/roadmap/issues/41): We shipped OpenTelemetry Metrics support for Python and Javascript.
 We’ll be adding metrics support to the rest of the SDKs and then add support for tracing and logging.
+If you have feedback regarding our OpenTelemery support, please do reach out on any of our community channels.

 - We’ll keep working on [Performance Improvements](https://github.com/openfga/roadmap/issues/61) for Check, List Objects and List Users APIs.

-- We’ll be adding additional [authorization options for OpenFGA](https://github.com/openfga/roadmap/issues/30), to allow different API credentials perform different actions in FGA stores.
+- We’ll be adding additional [authorization options for OpenFGA](https://github.com/openfga/roadmap/issues/30)to restrict API credentials to performing specific actions in OpenFGA stores.

+-  We collaborated with members of the CNCF [TAG-Security team](https://github.com/cncf/tag-security) for a few weeks to get it wrapped up (thanks [Krishna Krishna](https://github.com/krishnakv) and [Eddie](https://github.com/eddie-knight) for your help).

 ## Community Highlights